NethermindEth/Paprika/docs/design.md

 The first direction, from `0` is used for fixed-size structures that represent slots.
 Each slot has some metadata, including the most important one, the offset to the start of data.
 The direction from the end is used to store var length payloads.
 Paprika diverges from the usual slot array though.
 The slot array assumes that it's up to the higher level to map the slot identifiers to keys.
 What the page provides is just a container for tuples that stores them and maps them to the `CTID`s (see: [PostgreSQL system columns](https://www.postgresql.org/docs/current/ddl-system-columns.html)).
 How Paprika uses this approach

 In Paprika, each page level represents a cutoff in the nibble path to make it aligned to the Merkle construct.
-The key management could be extracted out of the `NibbleBasedMap` component, but it would make it less self-contained. `NibbleBasedMap` then provides `TrySet` and `TryGet` methods that accept nibble paths.
+The key management could be extracted out of the `SlottedArray` component, but it would make it less self-contained. `SlottedArray` then provides `TrySet` and `TryGet` methods that accept nibble paths.
 This impacts the design of the slot, which is as follows:

 ```csharp
 [StructLayout(LayoutKind.Explicit, Size = Size)]